MysticFragilist/Convo-Buddy-GPT/README.md

-# Convo buddy
+# Convo buddy 🧔
 An AI conversational buddy.
-Voice to text, process by GPT then response to voice friend
+A voice to text, GPT brain and response to voice friend.

 ## Requirements